 This cost or price assignment is applied per vintage to all fruit brought in via Receive Fruit action.
 Direct fruit costs can be added or edited at any time, before or after the fruit has been received.
 Direct fruit costs will be reflected in the costing history of a lot after all fruit received from a block is tracked in volume (ie after Process to Volume, Juice Bleed/Saignée, and/or Drain & Press).

 There are three methods to enter in your direct fruit costs:

 - Fruit Cost Worksheet - to apply costs/prices to many blocks at once (recommended: the most efficient)

 - Vineyard Explorer - to apply costs/prices to one block at a time

-Option 1: Fruit Cost Worksheet
+Assigning costs using the Fruit Cost Worksheet

 This tool is valuable for fast and easy data entry of all your fruit costs for the coming vintage.
 The fruit cost worksheet allows you to work with costs from the previous vintage, or set new costs per vineyard block.